wenkokke/FunFlow/README.txt

 in writing unit-correct programs.

 The implementation of these analyses follows a two stage approach.
-In the first stage types are inferred and constraints are generated  in while in the second stage the constraints are solved.
+In the first stage types are inferred and constraints are generated while in the second stage the constraints are solved.
 The type inference is done by an our own implementation of algorithm W.

 The UMA has some none-trivial constraint solving code.
 The commutativity of unit